-Under the International Ballast Water Management Convention (the "Convention") the majority of areas in which our vessels operate are subject to rules governing the release of ballast water in an effort to control the spread of non-native and potentially invasive aquatic organisms.
+Under the International Convention for the Management of Ballast Water and Sediments (the "Convention") the majority of areas in which our vessels operate are subject to rules governing the release of ballast water in an effort to control the spread of non-native and potentially invasive aquatic organisms.
 While such controls were historically addressed by flushing ballast tanks mid-ocean, recent rule changes require the installation of ballast water treatment systems ("BWTS") on all vessels with installation dates based on the dry-docking schedule for the vessels, generally no later than 2024.
-All of Algoma's international vessels either have installed BWTS are scheduled for systems to be installed at their next docking.
+All of Algoma's international vessels either have installed BWTS or are scheduled for systems to be installed at their next docking.

 Ballast water rules governing domestic vessels operating on the Great Lakes have been developed by both the Canadian and US governments, although the impact on the fleets is different.
-Generally speaking, Canadian vessels will be required to install BWTS, while the US domestic lakes fleet will not.
-Draft Canadian ballast water regulations issued in 2019 are expected to be finalized in 2021 and will require the Canadian domestic fleet to begin installing systems on vessels.
-Algoma is developing plans to address the new Canadian rules and a newly proposed rule in the US, while monitoring any changes that may arise as these rules are finalized in 2021.
-While the Company plans to comply with the new rules by installing so-called "type approved" systems, there are concerns that these systems will not achieve the desired effect due to the different operating parameters of the lakes business (generally faster and more frequent ballasting and de-ballasting) and the differences between salt water, for which most of the systems were designed, and fresh water.
+Generally speaking, Canadian vessels will be required to install BWTS, while the US domestic lakes fleet will either remain exempt or will have more time until this requirement is imposed.
+Canadian ballast water regulations finalized in 2021 and require the Canadian domestic fleet to begin installing systems on vessels, by September 2024 on new vessels and 2030 for older vessels.
+Algoma is developing plans to address the new Canadian rules.
+While the Company plans to comply with the new rules by installing so-called "type-approved" systems, there are concerns that these systems will not achieve the desired effect due to the different operating parameters of the lakes business (generally faster and more frequent ballasting and de-ballasting) and the recognized challenges with treating the very cold, fresh and, in some cases, turbid water in the Great Lakes.
 While failure to comply with regulations could result in fines and suspension of operating licenses, installation of approved equipment that is subsequently determined to fail to meet the targets for elimination of organisms could also result in the incurrence of further costs in the future.